M-Saad-0/video_subtitle_generator_using_WhisperModel/README.md

 # video_subtitle_generator_using_WhisperModel
 This project use a voice recognition model to generate subtitle for video with time stamps.
-The model used for automatic speech recognition is Whisper by Open AI.
+The model used for automatic speech recognition is <b>Whisper by Open AI</b>.
+It use <b>Tkinter</b> for its simple gui.
+All the dependencies can be installed by running the command below
+<b>pip install -r requirements.txt</b>